-A team of 10 teens spent six weeks designing, constructing, and painting the mural in Harlan Academy's courtyard.
-The teens are participants of the Metropolitan Family Services violence prevention summer program, and led by artists Todd Osborne and Amanda Mudrovich.
+A team of ten teens spent six weeks designing, constructing, and painting a mural in Harlan Community Academy's courtyard.
+The teens were participants in the Metropolitan Family Services violence prevention summer program, and were led by artists Todd Osborne and Amanda Mudrovich.

-Metropolitan Family Services reached out to CPAG with their interest in the project.
-CPAG was able to secure additional funding from the Chicago Community Trust Fund's Safe and Peaceful Communities Grant to make the project happen.
-CPAG helps communities, such as Metropolitan Family Services and Harlan Academy, figure out how to make these project happen!
-From looking for funding to finding the right artists; we do so much more than just ordering the supplies, writing contracts, and organizing the payments.
+Metropolitan Family Services reached out to CPAG about their interest in the project.
+CPAG was able to secure additional funding from a Chicago Community Trust Fund's Safe and Peaceful Communities Grant to make the project happen.

-This project was also a great example of artists mentorship.
-Todd Osborne has over ten years of experience in bricolage.
-He mentored Amanda Mudrovich, a mix media artist, to learn about the bricolage process.
-One of CPAG's core goals is to train and educate professional artists in the process of creating community responsive art projects, enabling them to become responsible leaders in the field of public art.
+This project was also a great example of artist mentorship.
+Todd Osborne has more than ten years of experience in bricolage.
+He mentored Amanda Mudrovich, a mixed-media artist, by teaching her the bricolage process.
+One of CPAG's core goals is to train and educate professional artists in the processes required to create community-responsive art projects, teaching them to become responsible leaders in the field of public art.

-The mural will be unveiled on Tuesday, August 8th, noon to 2:00 pm at Harlan Community Academy High School, 9652 S. Michigan Ave.
+The mural was unveiled on Tuesday, August 8, 2017, at Harlan Community Academy High School, 9652 S. Michigan Ave.

-Chicago Public Art Group has partnered with Alcott College Prep to utilize the power of art to educate and build community with the students and faculty at Alcott College Prep High School.
-This work was made possible by the Ingenuity Creative Schools Fund.
+Chicago Public Art Group partnered with Alcott College Prep using the power of art to educate and build community with students and faculty at Alcott College Prep High School.
+The work was made possible by the Ingenuity Creative Schools Fund.

 For this project, Alcott students were led by CPAG artists John Pitman Weber and Anna Murphy, as well as Alyssa Medina, Alcott’s art teacher.
 Together, they created a 3D sculpture depicting the message “Love” using painted papier–mâché and mosaic tiles.

-This powerful sculpture welcomes students, faculty, and visitors, while speaking to themes of community, multiculturalism, and dreams.
+"Love" now welcomes students, faculty, and visitors and speaks to themes of community, multi-culturalism, and dreams.

-“Sepia”, new murals celebrating the spirit of Little Village and North Lawndale with portraits of community leaders from both neighborhoods are located at two underpasses.
-The murals, commissioned by the 22nd ward Alderman Ricardo Munoz and managed by Chicago Public Art Group, were developed to celebrate and bridge each neighborhood’s spirit, diversity and history, while promoting their unity.
+The Sepia Project comprises new murals celebrating the spirit of Little Village and North Lawndale through portraits of community leaders from both neighborhoods, and is located on two underpasses.
+The murals, commissioned by 22nd ward Alderman Ricardo Muñoz and managed by Chicago Public Art Group, were developed to celebrate each neighborhood’s spirit, diversity and history, while promoting their unity.

-Alderman Munoz and community leaders wanted to have the viaducts represent a bridge to each community, Little Village a primarily Hispanic neighborhood and North Lawndale an African American neighborhood.
-It also represented a space for artists from both communities to create art that celebrated each neighborhood’s spirit and diversity.
+Alderman Muñoz and community leaders wanted the viaducts to represent a bridge to each community, Little Village, a primarily Hispanic neighborhood, and North Lawndale, an African-American neighborhood.
+It also provided a space for artists from both communities to create art that celebrated each neighborhood’s spirit and diversity.

 About the Artists

-Rahmaan Barnes grew up on the south side of Chicago, surrounded by urban art and public murals that inspired him to get involved with the subculture of urban graffiti.
-The main focus of his work became public murals that fuse the graffiti aesthetic.
-With the classical art training he received from the American Academy of Art.
-As cofounder of RK Design, a graphic arts and mural company, he has produced over 200 murals, multiple CD covers, book illustrations, and logo designs.
-Through the Chicago Public Art Croup and Gallery 37, he has instructed children in mural painting techniques and mentored young artists in their craft.
+Rahmaan Barnes grew up on the south side of Chicago, surrounded by the urban art and public murals that inspired him to get involved with the sub-culture of urban graffiti.
+The focus of his work became public murals that fuse the graffiti aesthetic with the classical art training he received at the American Academy of Art.
+As co-founder of RK Design, a graphic arts and mural company, he has produced more than 200 murals, multiple CD covers, book illustrations, and logo designs.
+Through Chicago Public Art Croup and Gallery 37, he has instructed children in mural painting techniques, and mentored young artists in their craft.

-Max Sansing, a Chicago native, was raised on the Southside in the Avalon Park community.
-His parents were artists, and so he naturally grew to love painting at an early age.
-Fueled by the desire to create art, Sansing taught himself oil painting and later completed two years of formal college training at the American Academy of Art from 1999 to 2000.
-In addition to painting full time, Sansing has expanded his creativity and artistic talents into creating murals across Chicago and New York.
+Max Sansing, a Chicago native, was raised on the south side in the Avalon Park community.
+His parents were artists, and he naturally grew to love painting at an early age.
+Fueled by the desire to create art, Sansing taught himself oil painting, and later completed two years of college training at the American Academy of Art, from 1999 to 2000.
+In addition to painting full time, Sansing has expanded his creative and artistic talents into creating murals across Chicago and New York.
 His current art influences include Norman Rockwell, Maxfield Parrish, Gustav Klimt, Thomas Blackshear, and his late father, Ellis Sansing.
 Max is the cofounder of RK Design, an art consulting group that specializes in mural and graphic design.

-Chicago Public Art Group will work closely with members of the North Lawndale and Little Village communities to create a public art project on four BNSF rail underpasses walls – one at Cermak and Central Park, and the other approximately 2225 S Trumbull.
-The Sepia Project will unite community members in design and painting processes, and will be a lasting testament to the unique spirit of those neighborhoods.
+Chicago Public Art Group worked closely with members of the North Lawndale and Little Village communities to create a public art project on four BNSF rail underpasses walls, one at Cermak and Central Park, and the other around 2225 S. Trumbull.
+The Sepia Project was intended to unite community members in design and painting processes, and be a lasting testament to the unique spirits of those two neighborhoods.

-Large-scale portraits of residents of Lawndale and Little Village will be painted on the underpass walls linking the two neighborhoods.
-The source for portraits will be photographs provided by community members and will portray the warm, strong capacity of the united 22nd Ward neighborhood.
+Large-scale portraits of residents of Lawndale and Little Village were painted on the underpass walls that link the two neighborhoods.
+The source for portraits was photographs provided by community members portraying the warmth and capacity of the united 22nd ward neighborhoods.

-The Artists will work with the community to further develop the design and theme, which will be approved by a Steering Committee composing of members from Little Village and North Lawndale and the Alderman’s office.
-The fabrication will involve community members who wish to participate cooperatively through workshops and community days.
+The two artists worked with the community to develop the design and theme, which was approved by a Steering Committee comprising residents of Little Village, North Lawndale, and the Alderman’s office.
+The fabrication involved community members who wished to participate in workshops and community days.

-Lead Artists include Max Sansing, Rahmaan Statik Barnes, Bobby Price, Miguel A. Del Real, Elizabeth Reyes, Delilah Salgado, Epifanio Monarrez, along with Abdul-Aziz Hassan (Assistant to the Alderman, 22nd Ward).
+The Lead Artists were Max Sansing, Rahmaan Statik Barnes, Bobby Price, Miguel A. Del Real, Elizabeth Reyes, Delilah Salgado, and Epifanio Monarrez, along with Abdul-Aziz Hassan, Assistant to the Alderman, 22nd Ward.